ArweaveTeam/arweave/integrating_archain.md

 The data to be signed is a concatentation of the raw (entirely unencoded) owner, target, id, data, quantity, reward and last_tx in that order.

+The signature scheme is RSA-PSS with both a data hash and Mask Generation Function (MGF) hash of SHA-256.

 The psuedocode below shows this.

 ```psuedo